 How to get crispy bacon (that isn't soggy or burnt)

 The easiest way to make sure you don’t burn them and end up with very crispy bacon bits is to remove the liquid fat as it renders off of the cooked bacon.
 This will give the bacon a better opportunity to have direct contact with the hot pan.
 You can just use your spatula to push the bacon to one side of the pan (away from you) and then tilt the pan (towards you) so that the liquid pools in the opposite corner from the bacon bits.
 Then use a spoon (or I found that a silicone flexible ladle was particularly effective) to scoop out the pan drippings.

 Then remove them into a small paper towel lined plate to soak up the liquid fat.
 They will crisp up even more as they dry on the towel.
 And you can save the rendered fat for other recipes or cooking eggs in the morning.

 There are just some things I have next to zero interest in making at home.
 Slowly reducing balsamic vinegar down to a glaze is one of those things.
-My mom always told me to pick my battles.
-And I don’t want to do battle with balsamic.

 The one I use (Nonna Pias, which I linked to in the recipe card down below) has only a few simple ingredients.
 Yes, it does use a little cane sugar.
-Which I don’t mind since I’m only using a small amount (and because the added sweetness really helps to balance out the sharpness of the Parm + the saltiness of the bacon).
+Which I don’t mind since I’m only using a small amount (and because the added sweetness really helps to balance out the sharpness of the Parmesan + the saltiness of the bacon).

 - 2 lbs Brussels sprouts

 - 3 tbs balsamic reduction also called balsamic glaze**